- Halyna Hutchin’s death became national news after she was accidentally killed by a prop gun on the set of Alec Baldwin’s film, Rust.

 “Standing in #IAsolidarity with our @IATSE crew here in New Mexico on RUST,” Halyna wrote in the caption, reposting from another person working on the production.
 The historic strike, which honors the needs of the tireless workers in the industry who mostly operate behind the scenes, is still putting pressure on Hollywood to negotiate better working conditions and better pay.

-Although we’re heartbroken by the tragedy of Halyna’s passing, her final days of living her passion and supporting her fellow artists to live their dreams with dignity and purpose is something to be acknowledged and remembered.
+Although we’re heartbroken by the tragedy of Halyna’s passing, her final days of living her passion and supporting her fellow artists to live their dreams with dignity and purpose are something to be acknowledged and remembered.